Nebularaid2000/bottleneck/README.md

 You can change the gpu by changing the `--gpu_id` argument in the script.

+The models are saved in the `checkpoints` directory by default.

 ### Compute interaction

 Run the following shell script to compute interaction for the models: